Doyle Wolfgang von Frankenstein

-Paul Caiafa (born September 15, 1964), known professionally as Doyle Wolfgang von Frankenstein, is an American guitarist best known for his material with the horror punk band the Misfits and his own band eponymously named Doyle.
+Paul Caiafa (born September 15, 1964), known professionally as Doyle Wolfgang von Frankenstein, is an American guitarist best known for his material with the horror punk band the Misfits and his own self-named band named Doyle.

-Education
+Early life

-Raised in Lodi, New Jersey, he started attending Lodi High School two years following his brother Jerry's graduation.
+Raised in Lodi, New Jersey, growing up Caiafa would regularly watch horror shows and movies such as The Munsters, The Adaams Family and The Twilight Zone which eventually drew him to horror rock.
+He started attending Lodi High School two years following his brother Jerry's graduation.
 He played on the school's football team for all four years and graduated in 1982.

 Career

 1980–1983: Misfits (Glenn Danzig era) guitarist

 Doyle, the younger brother of the Misfits bassist, Jerry Only, was originally a roadie for the band and was taught how to play guitar by lead vocalist Glenn Danzig and Jerry.
 He joined the Misfits in October 1980 at the age of 16.
 Doyle was the band's third guitarist, replacing Bobby Steele after Steele failed to show up to a recording session.
 Jerry and Doyle financed the band by working at their father's machine shop.

 Like Glenn and Jerry, Doyle incorporated the devilock into his image.